revilowaldow/BITC/Sessions/2025/05 04 - Session 43.5 - Oliver One Shot.md

 Should the party succeed they will be handsomely rewarded, though the Head Chef has something special to offer for the young *Saucier* in the party.

+[[Candaria Malain]] has attempted to gain favour with the cooking guild through trade and supply routes recently.
+She bribed [[Sousette Vorn]] to steal the pepper with her

 <hr>
 ###  _A Summons to the Kitchen_